HousamKak/map-content-tool/readme.md

   - Install as a Python library to use the `map-content` command directly.
 - **Comprehensive Logging**:
   - Logs all actions and errors for debugging and tracking.
+  - Outputs the full path of the generated file in the logs.
+- **Full Directory Mapping**:
+  - Outputs the directory structure even if no files are selected.

 ---

 ## **Installation**

-You can install `mapContentTool.py` as a Python package via pip:
+Install `mapContentTool` as a Python package via pip:

 ```bash
 pip install map-content-tool
 ```